 While snow skiing and snowboarding are great Michigan winter recreations sports, they are not without a substantial risk of injury.
 Unfortunately, a common cause of injuries on ski slopes includes collisions, crashes, and other incidents.
-Many times, a skier or boarder is behaving recklessly or carelessly and crashes into another person.
-Other times, a person is simply being inattentive on the runway and causes a collision.
+Many times, a skier or boarder behaves recklessly or carelessly and crashes into another person.
+Other times, a person is simply inattentive on the runway and causes a collision.

-However, people who are negligent on slopes and injure others as a result, can be held legally responsible for the resulting damages.
+However, people who are negligent on slopes and injure others as a result, are legally responsible for the resulting damages.
 If you or a loved one was hurt by a negligent skier or snowboarder, you have legal rights.
 You will benefit from consulting a Michigan winter sports accident lawyer to discuss your case.

 By enlisting the help of a skillful attorney at Buckfire & Buckfire, P.C., you will rest assured that a legal professional is helping you through each step.
 Best of all, we do not charge any legals fees unless you receive a settlement check.
 And, we only get paid our fees at the end of the case.